6 Native American–Owned Hotels for Your Next Trip

 Cultural experiences: To learn more about the tribe’s history, visit the Mashantucket Pequot Tribal Museum.
 Its 85,000 square feet feature interactive exhibitions including life-size dioramas, films, a realistic 16th-century Pequot village, and traditional crafts made by Native artists.

-The art displayed in Hotel Santa Fe represents New Mexico’s 19 pueblos and other tribes across the United States.
+The art in Hotel Santa Fe represents New Mexico’s 19 pueblos and other tribes across the United States.

 Courtesy of Hotel Santa Fe